flyingmachine/brave-clojure-web/content/concurrency.md

 Their rituaal proceeds thusly:

-1. Pick up the *left* waraxe, if available
+1. Pick up the *left* waraxe, when available
-2. Pick up the *right* waraxe, if available
+2. Pick up the *right* waraxe, when available
 3. Comfort your neighbor with vigorous swings of your "comfort sticks"
 4. Release both waraxes
 5. Go to 1